gigasquid/jruby_semantic_web_examples/README.md

 in [Jean API Docs](http://openjena.org/tutorial/RDF_API/index.html).

 * example_1.rb: Tutorial 1 - Creating a Simple Model
-* example_2.rb: Tutorial 2  -Resources as property values
+* example_2.rb: Tutorial 2  - Resources as property values
 * example_3.rb: Tutorial 3 - Statement attribute accessor methods
 * example_4.rb: Tutorial 4 - Create a model and write it in XML form to standard out
 * example_5.rb: Tutorial 5 - Read RDF XML from a file and write it to standard out